csbaxter/labs/mario/less/README.md

 ![screenshot of Mario jumping up a right-aligned pyramid](pyramid.png)

-Let's recreate that pyramid in C, albeit in text, using hashes (`@`) for bricks, a la the below.
-Each hash is a bit taller than it is wide, so the pyramid itself is also be taller than it is wide.
+Let's recreate that pyramid in C, albeit in text, using at symbols (`@`) for bricks, a la the below.
+Each @ is a bit taller than it is wide, so the pyramid itself is also be taller than it is wide.

 ```
        @